 - Two teaspoons of taco seasoning was used, but you could use more if you like.

-- Fresh corn was used, but you could opt for frozen if that’s what you have on hand.
+- Fresh corn was used, but you could use frozen if that’s what you have on hand.
 I like to thaw for a little first, though.

 - Not a fan of cilantro?
 No worries!
 Simply omit.
 And if you do want some green colour, use parsley.

-- Use your favourite variety of salsa, keeping in mind that if you use a spicy version, for example, it will have an impact on how spicy these quesadillas are.
+- Use your favourite variety of salsa, keeping in mind that if you use a spicy version, for example, it will have an impact on how spicy these black bean quesadillas are.

 - If you’re looking for other quesadilla fillings, sliced pickled peppers work great (just ensure they’re patted dry of excess moisture first).
 A little smear of adobo sauce is lovely too.

 If you make this black bean quesadilla recipe, be sure to leave a comment below!

 - 1 (19-ounce) can no salt added black beans , rinsed and drained